Want to dramatically improve the effectiveness of the abandoned-cart reminders for your ecommerce store? Rethink where you send them.

 Email reminders still have their place, but the conversational marketing trend is growing too fast to ignore.
 Add cart reminders sent via apps like Messenger to your existing strategy, and you’ll see your conversions rise.

 The process is essentially the same as if you were to send abandoned-cart reminders via email.
 There are just two key differences when you send them via Messenger with Chatfuel’s plugin:

 - Instead of using a pop-up on your website to capture a user’s email address, you’ll use one to have them agree to be contacted by you via Messenger.

 - Then, of course, they’ll receive the reminders in Messenger too, instead of email.
 It’s the key factor that’ll make all the difference in maximizing your shopping-cart conversions.

 Set up Messenger reminders in three clicks

-First, log into Chatfuel, navigate to the Grow tab, and find the Abandoned Cart plugin.
+First, log into Chatfuel, navigate to the Grow tab, and find the Cart Reminders plugin.
 Then:

 - Link your store.
 Enter the URL of your Shopify store, then hit Connect.

 - Design your opt-in message.
 Remember the website pop-up we mentioned, where users will agree to receive messages from you?
 All you have to do is customize its headline and main text, and choose from a number of pre-set button options.